persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-05-16-asp-net-baerer-authentication-used-for-login.md

 ---

-ASP.NET Core 2.2 Web API with Angular using Baerer Authentication for Login
+ASP.NET Core 2.2 Web API with Angular using JWT Authentication for Login

 Traditional webhosting is used for this Application